NBISweden/grave/README.md

 #### vg call

 - `vg call` genotypes graph variants present in each mapped sample (i.e., no novel variant calling), read more [here](https://github.com/vgteam/vg/wiki/SV-Genotyping-and-variant-calling#genotyping-a-VCF-using-the-graph)
+- It takes GAM files as input, and therefore users should note that no deduplication is done prior to genotyping, see [here](https://github.com/vgteam/vg/issues/3283)

 ### Provided variant calling tools